Public land strategy sprint team

 - The sprint team completed an assessment of the 2013 strategy, including evaluating which components – goals, strategies and measurable objectives – should be kept, modified or removed and why.
 The results of this assessment are the foundation of the updated strategy.

 - Engagement efforts to date include email notifications, press releases, creation of the dedicated website and email address (DNR-LandStrategy@Michigan.gov), online posting of draft outline and strategy components for review and comment, facilitated stakeholder sessions, virtual public meetings, and presentations to several boards and councils.
-These efforts will continue throughout the development of the updated strategy.

 Moving forward the sprint team will:

-- Ensure a comprehensive revised strategy by continuing public engagement through multiple methods, including press releases, email notifications, public meetings, and presentations that will include conservation organizations, friends groups, industry, state and local units of government, the public, tribal entities and internal DNR staff.
+- Ensure a comprehensive revised strategy by continuing public engagement through multiple methods, including press releases, web postings and email notifications, that will include conservation organizations, friends groups, industry, state and local units of government, the public, tribal entities and internal DNR staff.

 - Evaluate feedback and input received from the public and stakeholders by Feb.
 12 for incorporation into the final land strategy document.

 An updated public land strategy will highlight the value of a robust public land base.
-It will provide measurable goals, strategies, and objectives to guide the DNR in protecting and preserving our state’s natural and cultural resources, providing spaces for quality outdoor recreation opportunities, and promoting natural resources management in Michigan.
+It will provide measurable goals, strategies and objectives to guide the DNR in protecting and preserving our state’s natural and cultural resources, providing spaces for quality outdoor recreation opportunities and performing responsible natural resources management in Michigan.